 Load transfer devices at the pavement joints should be designed in accordance with accepted codes.
 The concrete should have a minimum compressive strength of 3,500 psi at 28 days (unless otherwise noted in the above tables).
 The concrete should also be designed with 5±1 percent entrained air to improve workability and durability.
-Asphaltic concrete pavement materials should meet the requirements of the LSSRB Section 501 (2016 Edition) and should be compacted to a minimum of 95 percent of the density of the laboratory molded specimen.
+Asphaltic concrete pavement materials should meet the requirements of the LSSRB Section 502 and should be compacted to a minimum of 95 percent of the density of the laboratory molded specimen or 92 percent of the theoretical maximum dry density.